tim0g/timog.org/content/guide/consular affairs/how to renew philippine passport in japan tokyo/index.md

 ---
-title: How to renew your passport at the Philippine Embassy in Tokyo, Japan
+title: How to renew your Philippine passport in Japan (Tokyo)
 author: Leon Timog
 author_url: "profile/leon-timog"
 content_type: "howto"
 date: 2021-12-11
-lastmod: 2021-12-11
+lastmod: 2021-12-14
 description: How to renew your Philippine passport in Tokyo, Japan
+aliases:
+ - /guide/consular-affairs/how-to-renew-passport-philippine-embassy-tokyo
 tags:
  - how-to
  - passport renewal